 Ingredients

-- ½ cup dark chocolate chips
+- ⅓ cup dark chocolate chunks or chips

-- ½ cup granulated sugar
+- 1 cup granulated sugar

-- 1 teaspoon vanilla extract
+- 1 ½ teaspoons vanilla extract

-- ¼ cup all-purpose flour
+- ⅔ cup all-purpose flour

-- 1-2 tablespoon crushed candy canes
+- 1-2 peppermint candy canes crushed

 Instructions

-- In a large microwave-safe bowl, add butter and dark chocolate chips and heat in 30 second increments on half-power, stirring well after each increment, until the mixture is melted and smooth.
-Whisk in sugar, egg, and vanilla extract until combined.
-Add flour, espresso powder (if using), and pinch of salt and stir to combine.
-The mixture will be a little bit shiny.
+- In a large microwave-safe bowl, add butter, dark chocolate, and semisweet chocolate and heat in 30 second increments on half-power, stirring well after each increment, until the mixture is melted and smooth with the chunks just losing their shapes.

 Nutrition